Joan As Police Woman: Black Beetle

 In May 1997, her fiance of three years, musician Jeff Buckley, drowned accidentally in Memphis.
 She found it "such a traumatic experience of loss.
 I needed to grieve but I didn't know how".
 She continued to play with Those Bastard Souls, a band started in 1995 by a close friend of the couple, Dave Shouse of Grifters.
 They made a record entitled Debt & Departure attempting to respond to Buckley's death.
 In late 1997, she created a band with the remaining members of Buckley's band called Black Beetle and finished an eponymous album that was never released.
 This was the first project where she was writing as well as fronting a band.
 She commented, "I found singing terrifying at first, I didn't know about the boundaries of my voice and I had no idea what words I wanted to say.
 The violin had been my voice for so long."

 Antony and the Johnsons

-In 1999, Joan joined Antony and the Johnsons, initially as a violinist, but eventually as a full-time member.
+In 1999, Wasser joined Antony and the Johnsons, first as a violinist, then as a full-time member.
 She contributed to their Mercury Prize-winning album, I Am a Bird Now.
 She explained that she "was called up to stand in for another violinist but by the end of the rehearsal (she) was in the band".
 The experience was "like a renaissance", and she "was surrounded by gentle people and quiet music [...]
 I had a space to let go".